 We've seen televised assassination attempts, surprise mid season cast replacements, scandals, threats, insults - it makes Australian politics seem pretty lame and dull in comparison.

 The drama has somehow made it easy to lose sight of the fact that Donald Trump and Kamala Harris are competing with one another to gain control of the world's largest economy and military (and nuclear arsenal).
-What the POTUS does reverberated around the world and Australia, so closely entwined with its major ally, is no different.
+What the POTUS does reverberates around the world and Australia, so closely entwined with its major ally, is no different.

 Here's how the US election could impact the finances of everyday Australians.